ryanhoo/make-icons/README.md

 ## Acknowledgements

 - Thanks [Allen](https://github.com/allenwong) for sharing such a wonderful tutorial.
-- [Sketch](https://www.sketchapp.com/) is incrediblely friendly to new beginners, I love it!
+- [Sketch](https://www.sketchapp.com/) is incredible friendly to new beginners, I love it!